Kodály method: Movable-do solfège

 The Kodály method uses a system of movable-do solfège syllables for sight-singing: scale degrees are sung using corresponding syllable names (do, re, mi, fa, so, la, and ti).
-The syllables show function within the key and the relationships between pitches, not absolute pitch.
+The syllables represent scale degree function within the key and the relationships between pitches, not absolute pitch.
 Kodály was first exposed to this technique while visiting England, where a movable-do system created by Sarah Glover and augmented by John Curwen was being used nationwide as a part of choral training.
 Kodály found movable-do solfège to be helpful in developing a sense of tonal function, thus improving students’ sight-singing abilities.
 Kodály felt that movable-do solfège should precede acquaintance with the staff, and developed a type of shorthand using solfège initials with simplified rhythmic notation.

 Melodic sequence and pentatony

 Scale degrees are introduced in accordance with child-developmental patterns.
 The first Kodály exercise books were based on the diatonic scale, but educators soon found that children struggled to sing half steps in tune and to navigate within such a wide range.
 It is thus that the pentatonic scale came to be used as a sort of stepping stone.
 Revised Kodály exercises begin with the minor third (mi-so) and then, one at a time, add la, do, and re.
 Only after children become comfortable with these pitches are fa and ti introduced, a much simpler feat when taught in relation to the already established pentatonic scale.
 Kodály stated that each nation should create its own melodic sequence based upon its own folk music.